-IEM's NAV has been under pressure.
+IEM's NAV has clearly been under pressure.
 Initially this was as inflation expectations increased towards the end of 2021, followed by rising interest rates from 2022.
 Inflationary fears have re-emerged at the beginning of the second Trump presidency, which have combined with the generally difficult environment for the environmental sector to put renewed pressure on the NAV.
-However, if inflation and interest rate expectations come down in the coming months, this could be supportive for performance.
+However, if inflation and interest rate expectations come down in the coming months, this would be a tailwind and a reason for optimism.